Aquatic Plants

 • Some pond plants may need to be repotted to give them more space or a fresh serving of aquatic potting mix.

-Where to get aquatic plants in Sydney
+Where to get aquatic plants

 If you’re ready to get started on your water plants adventure, come into Flower Power and shop our range of aquatic plants, tools, specialty potting mixes and fertilisers, and get advice from our expert horticulturalists.